How to Produce Your Own Stand-Up Comedy Show

 How Do You Establish Yourself in Comedy?

-The answer to this question is simply to begin.
+The answer to this question is simple: begin to do it.
 There is no mystery or magic to establishing yourself in stand-up comedy.
 Anyone who has the competency to get laughs at a comedy open mic can produce their own comedy shows.
 And producing one's own show with aplomb, repeatedly, is all you need to gain your first foothold in comedy.

 Where Should You Put on Comedy Shows?